albertorivasii/WordFrequencies/README.md

 3. Create DataFrame object and turn description column into list
 4. Create tokens and find frequencies
 5. Prints out top 8 words by frequency

+## Ways to Improve
+- Remove company names from coming up in search ("Hive" is one of them)
+- Recreate model using ngrams (or any other technique) to account for two-word phrases such as city names ("Los Angeles") or types of rooms (e.g. "living room")
+- Increase amount of data from only top 25 listings
+- Use SEO rankings to weight words and find keywords as opposed to word frequencies